guillon/xtc/README.md

 For the MLIR backend, install the python packages for MLIR dependencies (maintained at https://gitlab.inria.fr/CORSE/mlir-bindings-wheels and https://gitlab.inria.fr/CORSE/xtc-mlir-bindings-wheels):

-    pip install -r mlir_requirements.txt
+    pip3 install -r mlir_requirements.txt

+#### Optional MLIR development version

-Optionally, one can build the MLIR project as follow.
+Optionally, for using own MLIR development version, build the MLIR project as follow.

-Ensure revision is earlier then the one specified iin `mlir-requirements.txt`.
+Ensure revision is compatible with the one specified iin `mlir-requirements.txt`.

 Then execute, for instance: